zazalallero/zazalallero/README.md

 - 💞️ I’m looking to collaborate on ...whatherver
 - 📫 How to reach me ...3490023613 whatsapp
 - 😄 Pronouns: ... gazza
-- ⚡ Fun fact: ... i saved the earth once...
+- ⚡ Fun fact: ... i saved the earth once... and still can't spell on an ordinator 😄

 <!---
 zazalallero/zazalallero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.